Find out everything you need to know with our Q&A guide.

 Q) What happens to my pensions when I retire?

 A) You can access your pensions any time from the age of 55.
-Traditionally pensions have been regarded as very inflexible savings vehicles, with strict rules governing what you do with the money you saved, however this all changed in April 2015.
+Traditionally pensions have been regarded as very inflexible savings vehicles, with strict rules governing what you do with the money you saved, however following the introduction of the pension freedoms in April 2015 savers can do what they like with their money.
+This is a massive change.

 If you want the certainty of a fixed income you will still be able to purchase an annuity, or if you are happy to accept the risk of leaving your money invested you can enter into an income drawdown agreement.
 Here you keep your money in your pension but start taking an income from it.
 Alternatively you can cash in your pension and spend – or invest – the money as you choose.